 The numerical output from the analyses provides several quantitative indicators of the reliability of the GRIB predictions, for each GRIB source.
 These numbers are summarized into a final "ERROR" value, to allow navigators make a quick decision of which GRIB source to trust, when there is no time to consider the component values.

 Example: if the COAMPS model is the best performing GRIB, but is always 12 degrees right of the actual TWD and 1.5 knots above the actual TWS logged by your boats sailing instruments, you would simply “calibrate” the forecast here with your routing software.
-This way, in theory, you are now routing off the best possible GRIB file with no trend errors.
+This way you are now routing off the best possible GRIB file with no trend errors.

 Once Model Accuracy has provided you the recommended calibrations for TWS and TWD for your best performing GRIB, you can enter those calibrations here in Expedition Sailing Software.